hniksic/rust-subprocess/README.md

   output and error, the equivalent of `2>&1` and `1>&2`.

-The crate has minimal dependencies to third-party crates, only requiring `libc` on POSIX and `crossbeam` and Win32 crates on Windows.
+The crate has minimal dependencies to third-party crates, only requiring `libc` on Unix and `winapi` on Windows.
 It is intended to work on Unix-like platforms as well as on reasonably recent Windows.
-It is regularly tested on Linux, MacOS and Windows, and occasionally on FreeBSD.
+It is regularly tested on Linux, MacOS and Windows.

 ## API Overview